Updated: Apr 19

-A Yoga asana practice and mobility training can both offer opportunities to gain mobility.
-I bring yoga postures and mobility practice together in all of my offerings - I just can’t not do both.
-For so many of us, being able to move freely and without pain is huge.
-It can change lives.
+Yoga practice and mobility training can both offer opportunities to gain mobility.
+I bring yoga postures and mobility practice together in all of my offerings because I know how important it is for you to be able to move freely and without pain.
+It can change your quality of life.
 I incorporate mobility into yoga asana so I can support my clients in cultivating a strong and sustainable yoga practice.

 “Mobility is not well understood.
 Megan Spears Yoga can make it personal and understood in a very meaningful way.
 I feel like I discover new capabilities and insights every session.
 I feel like you are invested in my progress so that I will have a better life...Better means being peaceful, mindful, aware, intelligent, mobile, and strong.
 Not compared to anyone else.
 So as I continue on in my life I will age with those same qualities as a descriptor.
 Mobility in my body and mind so I can give back more because I can do more until I reach my grave.
 It’s also fun.
 Laughter is good.
 You also kick my ass.
 That is good too.” - MM.

 If you are you looking for more range, flexibility, and more fun(tionality) in your yoga asana practice, then, let’s practice.
 I offer weekly virtual classes every Tuesday morning at 7am Central and Wednesday at 9:30am Central.
 You can also rent a full-length yoga class with me to practice when you want!

 Your joints will thank you.
 Your low back will thank you.
 Your neck will thank you.
 Your wrists will thank you.